deng-rui/Command-Extension/README.md

 This project is open.
 If you have any questions, please email me or submit a question
-By default, Google translator should not set the source time to 0, otherwise Google will blackmail your IP
+By default, Google Translate should not set the source time to 0, otherwise Google will disable your IP

 Please use custom mode map, all mode(/shuffle all) will interfere with pattern recognition (/shuffle custom)